ynovice/dostavka/README.md

 ## Project description

 Felicita is an online clothing store with a user-friendly adaptive interface.
-Explore diverse range of products, add them to cart, and easily reserve items for future purchase.
+Explore diverse range of products, add them to cart, and easily order items for future purchase.
 You can conveniently filter products based on various parameters to find exactly what you're looking for.